 Blythburgh - the parish church of Holy Trinity at Blythburgh is one of the finest historic buildings (never mind just historic churches) in the entire county, if not the whole country.
 The most impressive feature is the wonderful angel roof, decorated with beautiful carved wooden figures. that seem to soar above the floor of the church far below.
 Take a walk along the River Blyth and see the church reflected in the water - magic!

-Eye - a small town in northern Suffiolk, with a lot of history packed into a small area.
+Eye - a small town in northern Suffolk, with a lot of history packed into a small area.
 The ruins of a Norman castle stand on a high motte overlooking the town.
-From the castle walls you can look down on one of my favourite sights in Suffolk; the view of the magnificent parish church beside the timber-framed guild hall.
+From the castle walls you can look down on one of my favourite sights in Suffolk; the view of the magnificent parish church beside the timber-framed guildhall.
 A short walk past dozens of attractive medieval buildings brings you to an intriguing 'crinkle-crankle' wall surrounding Chandos Lodge.
-There is a town trail leaflet outling an easy walk taking in all the historic highlights - and there are a lot of those!
+There is a town trail leaflet outlining an easy walk taking in all the historic highlights - and there are a lot of those!

 Hoxne - this little village is thought to be the place where St Edmund met his rather gruesome end, killed by invading Danes in 855 AD.
 The Bishop of Norwich built a palace here, and monks from Norwich had a priory near the current parish church.
 There is a moated vicarage near the church, which is notable for its wonderful series of medieval wall paintings.

 Ickworth - probably the most impressive historic house in the county, certainly the most visited.
 Ickworth, with its famous rotunda, was the creation of the eccentric (to put it kindly) 4th Earl of Bristol.
 Ickworth is a magnificent creation, a unique and fascinating house, with marvellous architecture.
 You may not 'like' what the Earl designed, but you have to admit that there is nothing quite like it!